adarsh-ankur/Business_Insights_360/README.md

 - Net Invoice Sales (NIS): Revenue after pre- and post-invoice deductions.
 - Gross Margin: A measure of profitability.
 - COGS (Cost of Goods Sold): Direct costs associated with producing goods.
+- Gross Margin: Sales minus the cost of goods sold.
+- Gross Margin %: Percentage of profit from sales.
+- Market Share %: Company’s sales compared to the whole market.
+- Forecast Accuracy: How close sales predictions are to actual sales.
+- Net Error: Difference between actual and predicted results.
+- Absolute Error: The exact difference between actual and predicted results.
 - YTD (Year to Date) & YTG (Year to Go): Metrics to track progress over time.

 ## 🚀 Project Outcome